Analysis: Pennsylvania Moves To Regulate Online Gambling

-In partnership with OnlinePokerReport.com, PlayPennsylvania.com has produced “Regulated Online Gambling: A Billion-Dollar Opportunity For Pennsylvania.”
-This free paper (available for download at the bottom of this page) provides an objective look at the revenue potential for Pennsylvania’s casinos as well as the tax potential for the state.
+In partnership with OnlinePokerReport.com, PlayPennsylvania.com has produced a new white paper: “Analysis: Pennsylvania Moves To Regulate Online Gambling.”
+This free paper (available for download below) provides an objective look at the key points of the recently-passed online gambling bill, the revenue potential for Pennsylvania’s casinos, and the tax potential for the state.

 Pennsylvania casinos gain revenue from a largely new market

 The casinos spread across Pennsylvania all stand to benefit significantly from regulated online gambling.
-Our projections call for first year revenue of $230 million, increasing to $364 million annually at peak.
+Our base case projections call for first year revenue of $154 million, increasing to $275 million annually by year 5.
 These projections are broadly consistent with the performance of New Jersey’s legal online casino market.
 Critically, numerous pieces of evidence suggest that this revenue will largely be new revenue from new customers, and not simply a reshuffling of existing casino revenue.

 Projected annual revenue from PA online gambling:

 Hundreds of millions in revenue flows to the state